mveillon/Itcher/README.md

 # Itcher
-This codebase uses machine learning to select what pitch the pitcher should throw next based on the game state.
+This codebase uses machine learning to select what pitch the pitcher should throw next based on the game state and information about the pitcher's repertoire.

 The models have been trained using pitch by pitch data from 2019 found [here](https://www.kaggle.com/datasets/pschale/mlb-pitch-data-20152018?resource=download).